-No student may leave school before the end of scheduled classes for any reason without the expressed permission of his/her parent or guardian and a school official.
 Parents agree not to request that their child be dismissed from school except in an extreme emergency.
 It is requested that doctor or dentist appointments be scheduled after school if possible.
 Permission for dismissal is granted when a note, stating the reason for the request and signed by the parent or guardian, is presented to the office no later than the end of homeroom.
 If a student needs to leave school because of illness, he/she must have the permission of the nurse and his/her parent/guardian.
-Dismissals for religious purposes also requires a note.
+Dismissals for religious purposes also require a note.